San Diego Child Abuse Defense Attorney

 In addition to losing custody of children, you might spend a lot of time behind bars, and you will need to learn about child abuse cases and how to protect yourself if you want to build a solid defense.
 At The Law Office of George Gedulin, our San Diego child abuse lawyers understand that child abuse is not always as straightforward as people think.
 Each case requires a careful look at the details, and many claims may not have any basis in fact whatsoever.

-CHILD ABUSE CHARGES: Types of Abuse
+Types of Child Abuse Charges

 Child abuse is an encompassing term that includes many categories of abuse.
 Emotion, physical, and sexual abuse are all considered criminal under California law but are more likely to fall under child endangerment charges instead of child abuse if there is no injury present.
 Negligence during supervision is also a criminal offense of child endangerment.